 For years the propagation of Harry Lauder's Walking Stick was an involved process that required first the growing of a Filbert to use as a rootstock, then the Walking Stick was grafted onto the Filbert.
 It was a pretty slow process.
 Today many of them are grown on their own roots, and one of the most reliable ways to root them is through the art of layering.

-When I started selling my Backyard Growing System it never dawned on me that I'd end up buying plants from my own customers.
+When I started selling my Backyard Growing Cash Machine it never dawned on me that I'd end up buying plants from my own customers.
 To me that is really, really cool.
 I am very proud of what those folks accomplish.